 You have a slow thyroid.
 That's what the doctor told you.
-You are now on thyroid medication, which you use to make up for the shortage of thyroid hormone.
-Every few weeks you have a blood test and according to your doctor your values are fine.
+You are now on thyroid medication to replenish your thyroid hormone deficiency.
+You have your blood tested once every few weeks and, according to your doctor, your levels are fine.
 Yet you still don't feel well.
-Your doctor says that you will have to keep taking pills for the rest of your life and "well, you'll have to learn to live with those residual symptoms".
+Your doctor says that you have to take pills for the rest of your life and "well, you will have to learn to live with these residual symptoms.

 Despite your good blood levels, you don't feel well.
 You are tired and have no puff for the fun things in life.
 Your body weight increases with every cookie and no matter what you do, you don't manage to lose those extra pounds again.
 You're always cold, even in the summer.
 You regularly feel down and are more quiet.
 Those around you tell you that you just need to slow down or exercise more, but you know that's not the reason.
 You often feel stiff in the morning and your joints and skin sometimes suddenly hurt.
 A long list of vague, strange complaints passes in review.
 And the worst part is: you've almost gotten used to it.

 And now the good news

 I have good news for you: it's not in your head.
 You're not crazy, you're not posturing and you're not alone.
 You probably suffer from Hashimoto's disease